09 Aug How to Set Up Small Business Finances

 All that sounds simple enough and most of us figure that part out, but one thing is missing.
 The financial side of the business.
-You know, the part that most of us forget about until we’re in trouble with the IRS auditor… Setting your business finances up correctly from the start can save you a ton of headaches down the road.
+You know, the part that most of us forget about until we’re in trouble with the IRS auditor… Setting your small business finances up correctly from the start can save you a ton of headaches down the road.

 Keep business and personal accounts separate